jdhayes/predictive_division/README.md

     area_volume_center_deltas.csv
     cell_volumes.csv

-Currently we use the UCR HPCC Cluster and the pipeline submits jobs in batches of 5000.
-The initial starting script will proceed to generate all combinations of cells and starting points and place these values under the results directory in a file called all_cells_points.txt, and then it will split up this file into smaller "batch" files of 5000 lines each.
-Each line is 1 job, so the batch files will be used to submit 5000 jobs at a time.
+Currently we use the UCR HPCC Cluster and it has a maximum of 5000 job submissions.
+The initial starting script will proceed to generate all combinations of cells and starting points and place these values under the results directory in a file called all_cells_points.txt, and then it will split up this file into smaller "batch" files of 2500 lines each.
+Each line is 1 job, so the batch files will be used to submit 2500 jobs at a time.

-Finally it will iterate over the first batch file and submit 5000 jobs to the cluster via sbatch.
+Finally it will iterate over the first batch file and submit 5000 jobs (2 batch files, 2 x 2500 = 5000) to the cluster via sbatch.
-When all these jobs are completed, we can submit the next batch by using the resume argument, like so:
+When all these jobs are completed, we can submit the next batch by using the resume argument.

+The following example will run the 3rd batch file of jobs, since the first 2 have already been submitted with the initial run of the pipeline:
 ```
-predict_div_all.sh --resume 2
+predict_div_all.sh --resume 3
 ```
-The numerical value of 'resume' represents the Nth batch file (set of 5000 jobs) created by the initial starting script.